jstassinos/Processing-the-TBCOV-Dataset/README.md

 The original tsv of the tweet ids has multiple sources for locations, and [tweetidandgeolocextractor.py](/tweetidandgeolocextractor.py) take the most accurate one and sets it as the location for that tweet and returns it in a table format with the tweetID as the key for joining to the sentiment table.

-The two datasets one containing sentiment information and the other containing geolocation information were both uploaded into a PostGreSQL server and SQL queries
+The two datasets one containing sentiment information and the other containing geolocation information were both uploaded into a PostGreSQL server and are joined together using the tweetid as the join key.
+The tweets can then be aggregated togher by day and county producing the tables that will be used for the analysis.